-You can use dlook(1) to find out where in memory the operating system is placing your application's pages and how much system and user CPU time it is consuming.
+You can use the dlook(1) and dplace(1) commands to improve the performance of processes running on your SGI nonuniform memory access (NUMA) machine.
+The following topics explain how to use the dlook(1) command to find out where in memory the operating system is placing your application's pages and how much system and user CPU time it is consuming.